 No Christian leader rejoices over the need for corrective discipline.
 It is a duty which must be performed when other more positive methods to cause growth and maturity have failed.
 The wise leader will enter into a corrective discipline situation with compassion, understanding and an abundant supply of grace.

 A wise leader also enters into corrective discipline with firm resolve.
 While the need for such discipline may be tragic, the desired outcome is always cleansing and restoration.
 Leaders can be grateful that this important tool is available to help protect the health of the body of Christ.

 Reasons for Discipline

 Church members may need corrective discipline for any number of reasons.
-When a member enters into sin in a way that threatens his or her own spiritual life and those around him/her, that person as well as the church must be protected.
+When a member enters into sin in a way that threatens his or her own spiritual life and those around him or her, that person, as well as the church, must be protected.
 The church needs wise and decisive action of its leaders in such a case.
 In addition, other church members must understand their own role in the process of corrective discipline and restoration.
 Some areas that may require decisive discipline of church members include:

 - Unresolved offenses between members

 - Any form of disobedience to the Bible

 - Ongoing refusal to receive input from overseers

 God has given us clear instructions in the Bible on how to deal with church leaders who are involved in sin.
 God expects purity of heart and holy living in all His people, and emphasizes that those in church leadership are expected to live blameless lives that are above reproach.
 Due to their high visibility and responsibility, Apostolic Council members, elders, fivefold translocal ministers, ordained and licensed ministers, members of the Stewardship Team and DOVE International staff must be Christ-like in their lifestyles and conduct.
 When ministers of the gospel fall into sin, the integrity of the church is called into public question.